-• Child custody when child is abroad with father on work Visa
+• Child custody when child is abroad with father on work visa

 My husband is temporarily posted by a wellknown software company to Singapore on work visa for two years.
 I, and my child was on dependent Visa.
 My husband was very cruel to me for last 3 years. marriage took place in 2017,and my inlaws started demanding dowery time and again.
 In oct.24 my husband forced me to leave house in Singapore and snatched away my passport and child passoprt who is around 4 yrs old.
 I, lodged the complaint to the police and with the help of Singapore police I,got my passport but not of my child and I,was forced to leave the house in the night.
 Next day with great difficulty I, could arrange hotel expenses and ticket for back to India.Discussed with lawyer and filed case for domestic violence and in women cell.
 Child custody case was also filed but now my advocate says Case has to be filed in Singapore as child is in singapore temporarily though his permanent addredd is in INDIA,and asking huge money beyond my reach,Kindly advise course of action.

-Asked 4 days ago in Family Law
+Asked 10 months ago in Family Law

 Religion: Hindu